 If you choose cost advantage, you need to find a way to optimize and cut the cost of primary and support activities in your value chain.
-You might choose to outsource talent, replace certain human activities with automation or look for cheaper delivery services.
+You might choose to outsource talent, replace certain human activities with automation or look for cheaper delivery services or distribution channels.
 As more and more people start working remotely, you may even get rid of office space.

 Any cost cuts you make in the chain can lower the cost of your final product.
 The more you can push your product prices down, the larger your cost advantage will be compared to competitors.